coworking-metz/Portail-Coworking-Metz/wp-content/plugins/admin-custom-login/readme.txt

 = We Need Your Support =

 It is really hard to continue development and support for this free plugin without contributions from users like you.
-If you are enjoying using our Admin Cusrom Login plugin and find it useful, then please consider to write your positive [__Feedback__](http://wordpress.org/support/view/plugin-reviews/admin-custom-login).
+If you are enjoying using our Admin custom Login plugin and find it useful, then please consider to write your positive [__Feedback__](http://wordpress.org/support/view/plugin-reviews/admin-custom-login).
 Your feedback will help us to encourage and support the plugin's continued development and better user support.

 = Translators =